Subaku/roll_one_for_me/README.md

 **Planned Features:**

 * Allow links to comments containing tables, not only Submission posts.
-* Parse multiple dice: resolve <n>d<k> for n > 1
-* Selective rolling: Specify which items you would like rolled, to ignore / include comment tables, et cetera
-* Multiple rolling: Allowing some or all items to be rolled multiply, either with or without repetition of outcome

 **Wishlist Features (Stuff I'll probably never do):**